Ureteric Injury

 • Bowel resections.

-If the injury is below the pelvic brim then a re-implation with is recommended with Boari flap, otherwise a primary end-to-end anastomosis
+If the injury is below the pelvic brim, then a re-implantation with is recommended with Boari-flap, otherwise a primary end-to-end anastomosis

 Why is it done?